 Sentry™ Emergency Gas Dry Scrubber

-PureAir Filtration’s Sentry™ with Safetysorb adsorbent media is alumina-based so it is fireproof, earning it a UL Rating.
-Not only does this system guard against leaks, it can improve your EPA Risk Management Rating.
+PureAir Sentry™ with Safetysorb chemisorbant media is alumina-based so it is fireproof, earning it a UL Rating.
+Not only does this system guard against leaks, it can improve EPA Risk Management Ratings.

 Download EGS Brochure